The Randolph-Sheppard Act

 preferences for individuals who are blind.
 However, AbilityOne typically offers individuals who

-are blind or have a vision impairment opportunities for employment in “sheltered” work
+are blind or visually impaired opportunities for employment in “sheltered” work environments,

-environments, while R-SA provides a somewhat broader array of opportunities, including
+while R-SA provides a somewhat broader array of opportunities, including management

 Table 3 outlines the structural differences between AbilityOne and Randolph-Sheppard.
 Under